KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ![](djangocon-us-2024-recap-images/mario-withdrawn-mood-self-absorbed.png)

 Throughout the talk, he reflected
-* "Being a developer should in no way rob you of who you are and your own identity"
+* "Being a developer should in no way rob you of who you are and your own identity."
 * "The biggest lie that we can tell ourselves is that these objects of representation that are outside of us are synonymous with who we are."
-* "Everything we tell ourselves about ourselves is always a little bit inadequate"
+* "Everything we tell ourselves about ourselves is always a little bit inadequate."
 * Our strengths can be our biggest weakness and our weaknesses can be turned into our strengths.

 At the end, he revealed, "I am a community.
 We are a community...
 The community is my biggest asset."